gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson1.md

 As you can see, the example.txt did not appear now in `./` but is located in `./data/`.
 We can use similar command when moving folders.
 Now, let us move back the file `example.txt` to its original location using ```mv ./data/example.txt .```.

 The `mv` command can be used also to rename files and folder.
 You can try renaming `example.txt` to any other name.
 An example: `mv example.txt example_edited.txt2`.
 Run a `ls` afterward.
->⚠️ **Warning**: Renaming files to a filename that is already existing in the destination path would lead to overwriting of the file in the destination path with the file from the orginal filepath.
+>⚠️ **Warning**: *Renaming files to a filename that is already existing in the destination path would lead to overwriting of the file in the destination path with the file from the orginal filepath.*
->This is a irreversible process that would lead to the loss of the destination filepath's original content.
+>>*This is a irreversible process that would lead to the loss of the destination filepath's original content.*

 <br>

 Alternatively, you can copy file instead of moving it.
 When copying files and folder, run the command `cp <original filepath> <destination filepath>`.
 These command duplicates your file, so if the file has large sizes ~5-100GB, it might take a while to finish.
->⚠️ **Warning**: Copying files observed the same pitfalls are the moving command.
+>⚠️ **Warning**: *Copying files observed the same pitfalls are the moving command.
 This command can overwrite the files in the destination path too.
-Be very careful!!!
+Be very careful!!!*
 <br>

+---
 ### Making text files

 Files can be created through several ways.
 Programs can create output files based on their output parameters.
 You can also create your own `text files` by writing in a text editor.
 Akin to `notepad` in windows, you can write text files using several programs such as `vim` and `nano`.
 When creating new text files in this programs, just run the commands: